OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 1. From the **RUN AND DEBUG** options, choose the Edge Legacy option for your host application, such as **Outlook Desktop (Edge Legacy)**.
 Select **F5** or choose **Run > Start Debugging** from the menu to begin debugging.
 This action automatically launches a local server in a Node window to host your add-in and then automatically opens the host application, such as Excel or Word.
 This may take several seconds.

 1. In the host application, your add-in is now ready to use.
 Select **Show Taskpane** or run any other add-in command.
-A dialog box will appear, reading:
+A dialog box will appear similar to the following:

    > WebView Stop On Load.
-   > To debug the webview, attach VS Code to the webview instance using the Microsoft Debugger for Edge extension, and click OK to continue.
-To prevent this dialog from appearing in the future, click Cancel.
+   > To debug the WebView, attach VS Code to the WebView instance using the Microsoft Debugger for Edge extension, and click **OK** to continue.
+To prevent this dialog from appearing in the future, click **Cancel**.

    Select **OK**.

    > [!NOTE]
    > If you select **Cancel**, the dialog won't be shown again while this instance of the add-in is running.
 However, if you restart your add-in, you'll see the dialog again.

 1. Set a breakpoint in your project's task pane file.
-You can set breakpoints in Visual Studio Code by hovering next to a line of code and selecting the red circle which appears.
+To set breakpoints in Visual Studio Code, hover next to a line of code and select the red circle that appears.

     ![Red circle appears on a line of code in Visual Studio Code.](../images/set-breakpoint.jpg)

 1. Run functionality in your add-in that calls the lines with breakpoints.
-You will see that breakpoints have been hit and you can inspect local variables.
+You'll see that breakpoints have been hit and you can inspect local variables.

    > [!NOTE]
    > Breakpoints in calls of `Office.initialize` or `Office.onReady` are ignored.
 For details about these methods, see [Initialize your Office Add-in](../develop/initialize-add-in.md).